Common Misconceptions Collectors Have

 Misconception: Art is an investment that increases in value over time.

-Reality: Yes, art is an investment, not necessarily from a monetary perspective, but rather an investment in your quality of life.
-As to whether it will go up in value over time, some art does and some art doesn't.
-What always appreciates in value, though, is the satisfaction and enjoyment that you'll take in owning it, assuming you didn't buy it for investment purposes only.
+Reality: Yes art is an investment, not from a monetary perspective but rather as an investment in your quality of life.
+As to whether art appreciates in value over time, some does and some doesn't.
+What always appreciates though is the satisfaction and enjoyment you'll take in owning it, assuming you didn't buy it for money reasons alone.
 There is no better way to compromise the enjoyment of owning art than to base that enjoyment on what it may or may not be worth at any given point in time.

 Misconception: Art is worth owning mainly because it has the potential to increase in value.

 Reality: False.
-The creation of art is an endeavor that survives and in fact thrives on innovation, imagination, discovery, investigation, diversity, acceptance, tolerance, unconventionality, exploration, inquiry, contemplation, reflection, understanding, open-mindedness, freedom of expression, freedom to experiment without rules or constraints, and all kinds of other great stuff like that.
+The creation of art is an endeavor that's beyond material considerations.
+It's about inspiration, innovation, imagination, discovery, investigation, courage, acceptance, tolerance, unconventionality, exploration, inquiry, contemplation, reflection, understanding, open-mindedness, freedom of expression, freedom to experiment without having to worry about traditional rules or constraints, and all kinds of other great stuff like that.
 Being exposed to the realm and results of pure creativity can only have positive effects on the rest of your life.
 Art has the potential to elevate and even transform the way you think, see and relate to the world... if you let it.

 Misconception: Art galleries can sell or resell art quickly and easily with little or no effort.
 Art is liquid like currency.

 Reality: Not even close.
-Art is a lot like real estate in terms of liquidity.
-In the same way that you put your house on the market, you put your art on the market and hope that at some point the perfect person comes along and buys it.
-Galleries show art that they believe the public deserves to see and that people will hopefully be interested in owning.
+There is no place you can go to simply "cash art in."
+Art is more like real estate in terms of liquidity.
+In the same way you put your house on the market, you put your art on the market and hope at some point the perfect person comes along and buys it.
+Galleries show art they believe the public deserves to see and that people will hopefully be interested in owning.
 They're not about turnover (even though turnover keeps them in business); they're about art.
-As with real estate, sometimes their art sells instantly; sometimes it languishes unsold for months.
+As with real estate, sometimes their art sells instantly; sometimes it languishes unsold for months or even longer.
 But that's OK because they believe in it.
-If you're buying art to hold and then flip for profit at some later date and your primary motivation is to make money, you're likely in for an unpleasant awakening.
+If you're buying art to flip for profit at some later date, and your primary motivation is to make money, you're likely in for an unpleasant awakening at some point down the road.

 Misconception: Art is an asset class.

 Reality: Not really.
 Back in the good old days, like say forty years ago, art was just art.
 Then one day, some enterprising gallery somewhere began referring to it as investment.
 Within perhaps the past five years or so, the art-as-investment cabal has upped the ante and christened it an asset class.
 To quote from investorwords.com, an asset is defined as follows: "Any item of economic value owned by an individual or corporation, especially that which could be converted to cash.
 Examples are cash, securities, accounts receivable, inventory, office equipment, real estate, a car, and other property."
-The difficulty with considering art as an asset class arises in attempting to demonstrate with actual facts that it has cash value based on measurable quantifiable tangible qualities and characteristics.
+To repeat, unlike the commodities just mentioned, there is no place you can go to simply "cash art in."
+The difficulty with considering art as an asset class arises in attempting to demonstrate with actual concrete facts and proof that it has cash value based on measurable quantifiable tangible qualities and characteristics.

-For example, conclusively proving that $100 worth of paint arranged in a certain way on $500 worth of stretched canvas is worth one million dollars is a tall order indeed.
+Proving that $100 worth of paint arranged in a certain way on $300 worth of stretched canvas is worth one million dollars is a tall order indeed.
 It may well be worth one million dollars, but only in the minds of those who say it is and those who believe it is, and only for as long as they continue to believe it.
-In addition, that piece of art is salable only in highly specialized markets to only a minute percentage of the population and only under very specific conditions, not in all markets everywhere like say gold, oil, equities or similarly traded commodities with demonstrable tangible value.
+In addition, that piece of art is salable only in highly specialized markets to only a minute percentage of the population and only under very specific and ideal conditions, not in all markets everywhere and anytime like say gold, oil, equities or regularly traded commodities with demonstrable tangible value.
 Art as an asset class?
-Are you kidding?
+You have got to be kidding!

 Misconception: Art at galleries is too expensive.
 Galleries are places to learn about art and artists in order to buy it cheaper elsewhere.

 Reality: You get what you pay for.
-Advantages of buying art at galleries include that they vet every single piece of art that they sell, they are extremely knowledgeable and well-informed about the art that they sell, they know the difference between good art and bad art, they offer amenities that auctions or private parties or other non-gallery venues don't, they often have access to art that average individuals don't, they stand behind every work of art that they sell as opposed to venues that are buyer beware, and more, some of which you'll read about below.
+Beating the bushes for bargains can be a very risky business.
+On the flip side, advantages of buying art at galleries are that they vet every single piece of art they sell, they are extremely knowledgeable and well-informed about the art they sell, they know the difference between good art and bad art, they offer amenities that auctions or private parties or other non-gallery venues don't, they often have access to art that many buyers and collectors don't, they stand behind every work of art they sell (as opposed to buyer-beware venues like auctions or private sellers), and more, some of which you'll read about below.

 Reality: No way.
-The ability to recognize quality and significance in art is not innate and acquiring a discerning eye takes time, education, training and practice.
-Hardly anything beats looking at and discussing art firsthand with experienced art world professionals like gallery owners, for example.
-Galleries are a great place to learn how to look at and evaluate art, and cultivating these skills is an invaluable experience.
+People are not born with innate abilities to recognize quality and significance in art.
+Acquiring a discerning eye takes time, education, training and practice.
+Hardly anything beats looking at and discussing art firsthand with experienced art world professionals like gallery owners.
+Galleries are great places to learn how to look at, appreciate and evaluate art; cultivating these skills is essential for anyone who's serious about art.

 Reality: Gallery owners often have to take care of multiple agenda items at once.
-Unless you're a major collector, don't be too demanding or unrealistic in your expectations.
+Unless you're a major collector or are otherwise essential to a gallery's operations, don't be too demanding or unrealistic in your expectations.
 There's a hierarchy in the art world just like in any other; you have to work your way up.
-For those at the top of the art collecting food chain, any gallery will gladly lock their doors and give them all the unlimited and undivided attention they want.
+For those at the top of the art collecting and artist food chain, practically any gallery will gladly lock their doors and give them all the unlimited and undivided attention they want.
 Until then, you pretty much have to abide by however the gallery prefers to do business.
 You also have to understand and respect a gallery owner's other responsibilities and obligations.
-For example, an art gallery is kind of like a firing range with moving targets in that if the owner has an opportunity to take a shot (aka make a sale), that moment takes precedence over all else.
-No matter when that happens, the owner had better act fast because the window of opportunity can close in an instant.
+For example, an art gallery is kind of like a firing range with continually moving targets, and whenever the owner has an opportunity to take a good clean shot (aka make a sale), that moment takes precedence over all else.
+No matter when that occurs, the owner must act fast because the window of opportunity can close in an instant.

 Misconception: Showing politeness or respect for a gallery is not necessary.
-On the contrary, a gallery should show collectors respect and do whatever they want them to do just because they're potential buyers, or because they own art, or because they've bought art before, or even because they've bought art from that gallery.
+On the contrary, the gallery should show the respect and do whatever people ask them to do just because they're thinking about buying something, or because they already own art, or because they regularly buy art, or because they've bought art from that gallery in the past, or because they're artists whose art sells well at the gallery.

-Reality: As stated above, you earn a gallery's respect over time just like that gallery earns yours.
-As in any business relationship, the longer and more mutually beneficial it is, the more perks you get from the gallery including getting offered the best art first, getting special pricing, getting to meet artists, getting educated about art and artists, getting invited to special art events, having dinner or socializing with gallery owners and personnel, meeting other collectors and influential art people, acquiring proprietary information and knowledge about the art and artists you collect, and much more.
+Reality: As stated above, you earn a gallery's respect over time just like the gallery earns yours.
+As in any business relationship, the longer and more mutually beneficial it is, the more perks you get from the gallery including getting offered the best art first, getting special pricing, getting to meet artists, getting educated about art and artists, getting invited to special art events, having dinner or socializing with gallery owners and personnel, meeting other collectors and influential art people, acquiring proprietary information, news and knowledge about art world happenings, and much more.

 Misconception: The art that's easiest to understand is the best art; forget all the rest.
 Difficult or challenging art is not worth paying attention to.

 Reality: People are often uncomfortable or insecure around art they can't instantly and easily understand, and believe that if they ask questions, galleries will only intimidate or humiliate them.
-They're afraid to look uninformed, and almost as a protective mechanism, spontaneously react negatively or reject art altogether simply because they don't understand it.
+They're afraid to look uninformed, and almost as a protective mechanism, avoid or even reject art simply because they don't understand it.
 They'll do this rather than ask even the most basic questions.
 But if a work of art intrigues you-- any art-- no matter how much or how little you know about it, ask.
+Gallery owners love when people ask about their art.

-The answers to your questions might intrigue you even more, and your increased understanding of that art may well evolve into an exceptionally enlightening experience.
-Gallery owners are more than delighted to answer your questions; there's hardly anything they like better than talking art with anyone who shows any interest whatsoever.
+The best part is that the answers are often fascinating and even surprising at times, and your newfound knowledge and understanding of that art may well evolve into an exceptionally enlightening experience.
+Gallery owners are more than delighted to answer your questions; there's hardly anything they like better than talking art with anyone who shows this kind of interest.
 Believe it.
 Galleries are not in business to demean people who don't understand their art.
-They're in business because they love art, they love sharing their knowledge about art, welcoming people into the realm of art, and putting art into the hands of people who genuinely appreciate it.
+They're in business because they love art, they love sharing their knowledge about art, welcoming people into the realm of art, and enriching the lives of those who genuinely appreciate it.

 Current Features